- Go Hiking

 Allowed on leash

-Views, Waterfall, Fees, Cliffs
+Views, Waterfall, Swimming, Fees, Cliffs

 Buy Trail Map:

 Take the New York State Thruway to Exit 18 (New Paltz).
 After paying the toll, turn left onto Route 299 and continue west through the Village of New Paltz.
 When you cross the bridge over the Wallkill River at the west end of the village, continue ahead on Route 299 (do not turn right towards the Mohonk Mountain House).
 In another 5.6 miles (from the Wallkill River bridge), Route 299 ends at a T intersection with Route 44/55.
 Turn right here and follow Route 44/55 as it negotiates a very sharp hairpin turn and climbs to pass under the Trapps Bridge (a steel overpass).
-Continue for about three miles past the Trapps Bridge to the entrance to Minnewaska State Park Preserve, on the left side of the road (a parking fee is charged at the gatehouse).
+Continue for 3.0 miles past the Trapps Bridge to the entrance to Minnewaska State Park Preserve, on the left side of the road (an $8 parking fee is charged at the gatehouse).
 Immediately turn right and proceed for 0.2 mile to the Awosting parking area.

 Bus service to New Paltz from New York City, Nanuet, Newburgh and Kingston is available via Adirondack Trailways, www.trailwaysny.com (800) 776-7548.
 Limited weekday bus service to New Paltz from Kingston and Highland is available via Routes R and H of Ulster County Area Transit, www.co.ulster.ny.us/ucat (888) 827-8228.
 Ulster County Area Transit also offers bus service from the Metro-North station in Poughkeepsie to New Paltz via their Ulster-Poughkeepsie Link.
 Taxi service from New Paltz to Minnewaska is available from New Paltz Taxi, www.npztaxi.com (845) 255-1550.

-The carriageway runs close to edge of the cliffs, descending gradually.
+The carriage road runs close to edge of the cliffs, descending gradually.
 It passes a series of open ledges that afford broad views over the Palmaghatt Ravine towards the rocky face of Gertrude’s Nose.
 After about a mile, the carriageway goes under a power line and moves a little further from the cliffs.
 In another mile, after descending on a switchback, you’ll reach Kempton Ledge (marked by a sign), with excellent views across the ravine and over the Wallkill Valley beyond.
 The large triangular-shaped boulder visible near the cliff edge on the other side of the ravine is known as Patterson’s Pellet.